 The Develop Preservation Strategies and Standards function is responsible for developing and recommending strategies and standards, and for assessing risks, to enable the Archive to make informed tradeoffs as it establishes standards, sets policies, and manages its system infrastructure.
 Risk management is a suitable methodology to provide balance between needs and means, and between immediate activity imperatives and Long Term objectives of the preservation mission.
-Risk management can also provide useful metrics to quantify elements that are usually difficult to estimate in the decision-making process. -This function provides periodic risk analysis reports to Administration addressing expected risks and their possible mitigation based on current, and on proposed updates, to operating policies, procedures and standards.
-This function receives reports, requirements alerts and emerging standards collated information about changes in the environment from the Monitor Designated Communities and Monitor Technology functions Preservation Watch function, and it receives operating policies, procedures and standards, performance information, inventory reports and summarized consumer comments from Administration. -From the information this -function identifies those changes that would require migration activities required for preservation of some current Archive holdings or new submissions, for example updating AIPs with additional or revised Representation Information. -This function sends recommendations on for system evolution and on AIP updates, and risk analysis reports to Administration This function also receives external data standards from Monitor Technology and produces profiles of those standards that are sent to Administration as proposals on their potential usage. -This function also receives issues from Develop Packaging Designs and migration plans Preservation Plans in the case of unanticipated submission requirements, and responds with advice to handle the new requirements.
+Risk management can also provide useful metrics to quantify elements that are usually difficult to estimate in the decision-making process.
+This function provides periodic risk analysis reports to Administration addressing expected risks and their possible mitigation based on current, and on proposed updates, to operating policies, procedures and standards.
+This function receives collated information about changes in the environment from the Preservation Watch function, and it receives operating policies, procedures and standards, performance information, inventory reports and summarized consumer comments from Administration.
+From the information this function identifies those activities required for preservation of current Archive holdings or new submissions, for example updating AIPs with additional or revised Representation Information.
+This function sends recommendations for system evolution and on AIP updates, and risk analysis reports to Administration This function also receives and produces profiles of those standards that are sent to Administration as proposals on their potential usage.
+This function also receives issues from Develop Packaging Designs and Preservation Plans in the case of unanticipated submission requirements, and responds with advice to handle the new requirements.

-The Develop Packaging Designs and Migration Preservation Plans function develops new Information Package designs such as AIP/SIP templates and detailed migration preservation plans and prototypes, prototype software to implement Administration policies and directives.
-Preservation plans can include any of the activities described in Section 5.
-For example, Migration of the Content Information could involve changes to the Content Data Object and/or the Representation Information-and may therefore alter the Information Properties of the Content Information.
-This may make it necessary to check if and how Transformational Information Properties are affected by the migration (see section 5.1.3.4); Representation Information may be added, and this can be checked against Preservation Objectives.
-This activity also provides advice on the application of these Information Package designs and

-Migration Preservation plans to specific Archive holdings and submissions. -This function receives Archive approved standards and migration goals Preservation Objectives from Administration. -The standards include format standards, metadata standards and documentation standards.-It applies these standards to preservation requirements and provides AIP and SIP template designs to Administration. -This function also provides customization advice and AIP/SIP reviews to Administration on the application of those designs. -If this function encounters submissions that are not covered by existing standards and procedures, it can send issues to Develop Preservation Strategies and Standards and receive advice, including new standards, to assist in meeting the new submission requirements.
+The Develop Packaging Designs and Preservation Plans function develops new Information Package designs such as AIP/SIP templates and detailed preservation plans and prototype software to implement Administration policies and directives.
+Preservation plans can include any of the activities described in section 5.
+For example, Migration of the Content Information could involve changes to the Content Data Object and/or the Representation Information and may therefore alter the Information Properties of the Content Information.
+This may make it necessary to check if and how Transformational Information Properties are affected by the migration (see 5.2.4.5); Representation Information may be added, and this can be checked against Preservation Objectives.
+This activity also provides advice on the application of these Information Package designs and Preservation plans to specific Archive holdings and submissions.
+This function receives Archive approved standards and Preservation Objectives from Administration.
+The standards include format standards, metadata standards and documentation standards.
+It applies these standards to preservation requirements and provides AIP and SIP template designs to Administration.
+This function also provides customization advice and AIP/SIP reviews to Administration on the application of those designs.
+If this function encounters submissions that are not covered by existing standards and procedures, it can send issues to Develop Preservation Strategies and Standards and receive advice, including new standards, to assist in meeting the new submission requirements.